-FIELD 1: DOCTORAL POLICY Standard 1: The doctorate's positioning is consistent with the institution's positioning and strategy Standard 2: The doctorate's organisational structure is consistent with that of the institution and contributes added value to its partnerships Standard 3: The doctorate includes research training and research-based training, which contributes to the development of doctoral students' research Standard 4: The doctorate is based on a policy of professionalisation with a view to enhancing its value 5 Standard 5: The PhD is open to international audiences5 FIELD 2: TRAINING, HOSTING AND SUPERVISION ARRANGEMENTS FOR DOCTORAL STUDENTS Standard 6: The doctoral programme defines and implements adapted training contents and methods in order to develop and enhance doctoral students' competencies.
-Standard 7: Doctoral students benefit from common, high-quality recruitment and hosting conditions Standard 8: Doctoral students benefit from high-quality supervision that enables them to carry out their research activities Standard 9: The doctoral training mechanisms are adapted to international doctoral students FIELD 3: ATTRACTIVENESS, PERFORMANCE AND RELEVANCE OF THE DOCTORATE Standard 10: The doctorate's attractiveness can be measured and improved by monitoring flows Standard 11: The doctoral programme's performance can be measured and improved by mechanisms to support and develop the doctoral student's training pathway.
-Standard 12: The career development of doctoral candidates is monitored in order to measure and improve the doctorate's relevance in relation to its objectives and the realities of the labour market FIELD 4: MANAGEMENT AND CONTINUOUS IMPROVEMENT OF THE DOCTORATE Standard 13: The doctorate is supported and boosted by the institution's human resources and resource allocation policies Standard 14: The doctorate is underpinned by internal evaluation and continuous improvement processes.
+FIELD 1: DOCTORAL POLICY 4 Standard 1: The doctorate's positioning is consistent with the institution's positioning and strategy 4 Standard 2: The doctorate's organisational structure is consistent with that of the institution and contribut added value to its partnerships Standard 3: The doctorate includes research training and research-based training, which contributes to t development of doctoral students' research.
+Standard 4: The doctorate is based on a policy of professionalisation with a view to enhancing its value 5 Standard 5: The PhD is open to international audiences.
+5 FIELD 2: TRAINING, HOSTING AND SUPERVISION ARRANGEMENTS FOR DOCTORAL STUDENTS 5 Standard 6: The doctoral programme defines and implements adapted training contents and methods order to develop and enhance doctoral students' competencies.
+Standard 7: Doctoral students benefit from common, high-quality recruitment and hosting conditions 5 Standard 8: Doctoral students benefit from high-quality supervision that enables them to carry out the research activities Standard 9: The doctoral training mechanisms are adapted to international doctoral students 6 FIELD 3: THE DOCTORAL STUDENTS' PATHWAY 6 Standard 10: The doctoral program ensures its attractiveness as well as the quality of its recruitment 6 Standard 11: The doctoral program ensures the smooth progress and quality of its doctoral students' traini path Standard 12: The doctoral program ensures the quality of its graduates' professional outcomes in relation to objectives and the realities of the job market FIELD 4: MANAGEMENT AND CONTINUOUS IMPROVEMENT OF THE DOCTORATE 7 Standard 13: The doctorate is supported and boosted by the institution's human resources and resource allocation policies Standard 14: The doctorate is underpinned by internal evaluation and continuous improvement processes .
 7